shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 Because ShipperHQ supports multiple Websites, each Website can have its own Shipping rules.
 Each Website will, as a consequence, generate different type of rates for the same virtual cart and customer choices.

-To reflect this level of functionality, authorization and access to the Rate API is specific to a Website: you need a different set of credentials for each ShipperHQ Website.
+To reflect this level of functionality, authorization and access to the Rates API is specific to a Website: you need a different set of credentials for each ShipperHQ Website.

 [More information about Websites in ShipperHQ](https://docs.shipperhq.com/adding-websites-in-shipperhq/)